 JC Velten

-Nextdoor, a platform that lets you "tap into your neighborhood" just went public.
-Which means they now have access to the kind of capital required to take their vision of a connected neighborhood everywhere.
-We recommend taking a deep breath to do some fine-tuning to their app before that happens.
+Nextdoor, a platform that lets you "tap into your neighborhood" went public during the pandemic, which means they had access to the kind of capital required to take their vision of a connected neighborhood everywhere.

 One could say that the company's 'secret' is based on the insight that people do not live online: they live in communities they're proud of, called neighborhoods.
-This very simple idea somehow went undetected for ten years by the social media giants, who'd rather have us live in their 'metaverse.'
+This very simple idea somehow went undetected for ten years by the social media giants, who'd rather have us live online.

 One of a KIND